datarobot-community/datarobotx-idp/linters/README.md

 # Linters Docs

-The linters list can be easily extended by adding a new linter to the docker image and adding a new script to the `linters` directory.
+Linters list can be easily extended by adding new linter to the docker image and adding a new script to the `linters` directory.

 ### How to add a new linter

-First, add a linter installation to the docker folder's Dockerfile.
-For example, to add a linter for the `R` programming language, add the following lines to the `docker/linter/Dockerfile`:
+First of all you should add linter installation to the docker\`s Dockerfile.
+For example, if you want to add linter for `R` language, you should add the following lines to the `docker/linter/Dockerfile`:

 ```dockerfile
 ARG R_VERSION=4.2.2